-Different styles are also a factor to consider when budgeting for your window replacement.
 Certain types of frames are more expensive than others, and larger windows will cost more.
 The material of the frame also matters: uPVC is the most affordable, aluminium costs slightly more, and timber can become expensive.

 If your windows are above the ground floor and the installer needs scaffolding to reach them, the installation will cost you more.

 Compared to single-pane windows, secondary glazing will improve energy efficiency for a relatively low cost.
 Double glazing can retain heat even more effectively, although it will cost you more than secondary glazing.

 Triple glazing is the most energy-efficient and, therefore, most expensive.
 You may want to consider a combination of both double and triple glazing to make your window replacement more affordable.

 Windows with a high energy efficiency rating of A+ or A++ will cost more than A-rated windows.
 However, the higher ratings lead to reduced heating costs that may save you more money over the lifespan of the windows.

 Installers may offer a discount if you replace five windows or more.
 In addition, window replacement prices can be 10 - 20% higher in London than in other areas.

 Whichever materials you choose, always make sure the installation includes a warranty to protect against unforeseen costs.